This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 - Most shelters offered child protection (79 percent) and welfare (80 percent) services.

-- Most shelters offered survivors help prosecuting their abusers in civil (82 percent) and criminal (81 percent) court.
+- Most shelters offered survivors help prosecuting the person that abused them in civil (82 percent) and criminal (81 percent) court.

 Survivors receive a range of services: